dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Remote-Web-Services.md

 **Base URL** - Required.
 The top level URL for the REST API of the remote web service.

 **Parameters** - Optional.
 The query parameters that should be passed on to the service when invoked by the DSP.
 Common uses include specifying data format like JSON or XML.
+You can use [lookup keys](Lookups-and-System-Variables) for parameter values.

 **Headers** - Optional.
 The request headers that should be passed on to the service when invoked by the DSP.
 Common uses include specifying your API key or other authentication for that service.
+You can use lookup keys for header values.